osism/documentation/source/deployment/services/loadbalancer.rst

 Make sure Octavia is enabled in the configuration repository.

+* enable Octavia in ``environments/kolla/configuration.yml``

 .. code-block:: yaml
-   :caption: /opt/configuration/environments/kolla/configuration.yml

    enable_octavia: "yes"

-If you have dedicated network nodes configured, the Octavia health-manager and housekeeping should run on the network nodes to be able to access the openvswitch integration bridge *br-int*.
+If you have dedicated network nodes configured, the Octavia health-manager and housekeeping should run on the network nodes to be able to access the openvswitch integration bridge ``br-int``.

+* configure Octavia to Control and Network Nodes in ``inventory/hosts`` or ``inventory/20-roles``

 .. code-block:: yaml
-   :caption: /opt/configuration/inventory/hosts

    [octavia-api:children]
    control